im-arbazalam/BookMyShow/README.md

 1. Build the project using Maven: mvn clean install
 1. Run the application: mvn spring-boot:run
 1. The application will be accessible at http://localhost:8080.

+# Database Setup
+This project uses MySQL as the database.
+Follow these steps to set up the database:

+1. Install MySQL on your local machine.
+1. Create a new database named bookmyshow.
+1. Update the database configuration in application.properties file.

+# API Documentation
+The API documentation for this project can be found at http://localhost:8080/swagger-ui.html.
+It provides detailed information about each API, including request/response formats and parameters.

+# Acknowledgments
++  Spring Boot
++  MySQL